Shadow Man (song)

-"Shadow Man" is a song written by English singer-songwriter David Bowie.
-It was first recorded on 15 November 1971 at Trident Studios in London during the sessions for The Rise and Fall of Ziggy Stardust and the Spiders from Mars (1972) and left unreleased.
+"Shadow Man" is a song written by the English singer-songwriter David Bowie.
+It was recorded on 15 November 1971 at Trident Studios in London during the sessions for The Rise and Fall of Ziggy Stardust and the Spiders from Mars (1972) and left unreleased until 2024 on the Rock 'n' Roll Star! box set.
 A folk ballad, the lyrics discuss topics of self-identity and doubling, and the impact one's present self has on their future lives, themes some linked to the Shadow concepts of Carl Jung.

 Almost thirty years later, Bowie rerecorded the song for the Toy project in 2000.
 After the project's shelving, the remake saw release as a B-side in 2002, while different mixes appeared in 2006 and 2011.
 Ten years later in 2021, Toy was officially released as part of the Brilliant Adventure (1992–2001) box set.
 The Toy version of "Shadow Man" was praised by critics for its music and Bowie's vocal performance.